 How AI Is Already Improving Dentistry

-Even if robotic procedures are not yet common, AI is already helping dentists deliver better care.
+Even if robot dentists are not yet common in everyday dental practices, AI is already helping dentists deliver better care.

 Examples include: